ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 *** Please provide extended public key on the ledger device ***
 ```

-On ledger a `Provide Extended Public Key` window will be active.
+On the ledger a `Provide Extended Public Key` window will be active.
 Navigate to the ledger `Accept` window by using
-ledger's right button, and then authorize the request by pressing both left and right buttons.
+the ledger's right button, and then authorize the request by pressing both left and right buttons.

 After that, the first mainnet ledger address (which will be used to fund the deploy) is shown.